rubocode/frontier.nvim/doc/design/ORIGIN.md

 I was not too concerned about 16 color terminals at the time.
-I handled the situation via _nvim.config_ by checking terminal type and switching to the system default when the terminal is not either xterm256 or truecolor.
+I handled the situation via _nvim.config_ by checking terminal type and switching to the system default when the terminal is neither xterm256 nor truecolor.
 I reached the point of successfully achieving the same look and feel on both _xterm256_ and _truecolor_ on macOS terminal and WezTerm.